 Unregistered designs may also be protected under the Copyright Act (1960:729).
 Swedish copyright law grants exclusive rights to the creator of an artistic work from the moment of its creation, provided that the work is original.
 There is no registration procedure.
 The threshold for originality is low, especially for applied arts.

 Exclusive rights to a design are secured by registration.
 A ‘design’ is defined as the appearance of a product or its parts.
 The appearance follows from the details of the product itself or the details of its ornaments, such as lines, contours, colours, shapes, surface structures or materials.
 The design element must be visible during normal use.
-However, the designs of spare parts are also registrable.
+However, the design of spare parts is also registrable.

 A design registration cannot include state emblems, official or international designations or designs that are contrary to public order or morality.
 Purely technical aspects of a design will be disregarded.